 Kent Paul and Maccer – 'Grand Theft Auto: Vice City' and 'San Andreas'

 In possibly the most Essex moment of anyone's life, the moment Tommy Vercetti stumbled into that nightclub and met Kent Paul I stood bolt upright and shouted "DAD!
 QUICK!
 DANNY DYER!"

 A national treasure whose wit and wisdom has now become stamped onto our collective psyches like the iron emblem of a decent lager tap, Danny Dyer's appearance in Grand Theft Auto remains one of the funniest and most surprising things I've ever seen.
 Twice.

 In Vice City, he was a slang-spouting motormouth club promoter with a brain full of bugle and arms that swung about like wind chimes when he spoke, and in San Andreas, he was the beleaguered (and still heavily gakked) manager of Mancunian musician Maccer, played by fellow (somehow still-)living legend Shaun Ryder.
 The second appearance, in particular, is an absolute delight: lost in the Las Venturas desert with Maccer, they're pilling out of their box, trapped in a car with C.J., our main man, who hasn't got a clue what's going on.
 Bringing an entire game's worth of hilarity and cramming it into a couple of throwaway cutscenes, it's easily the best pair of cameos in the whole series.

 The introduction – 'Grand Theft Auto II'

-The second instalment was my introduction to the whole franchise, as an idiot eight year old that somehow convinced his mum to ignore the 18 rating.
+The second installment was my introduction to the whole franchise, as an idiot eight year old that somehow convinced his mom to ignore the 18 rating.
 I don't know what I was expecting.
 At the time, the only games I ever played were FIFA and anything with Tony Hawk's name plastered on it.